 The basic wash

-This basic treatment usually involves just what it says, a wash (with "triple foam" may I add) and rinse.
-The car wash first pressure washes the exterior of dirt, grime, mud; salt, etc. Then, when the vehicle goes into the spray and wash tunnel, a "ph neutral" washing solution is sprayed onto the vehicle exterior that promises not to etch into the clear coat finish of the vehicle.
+This basic treatment usually involves just what it says, a wash (with triple foam, may I add) and rinse.
+The first phase of the process pressure washes the exterior of dirt, grime, mud; salt, etc. Then, when the vehicle goes into the spray and wash tunnel, a ph neutral washing solution is sprayed onto the vehicle exterior that promises not to etch into the clear coat finish of the vehicle.
 Next, the whole car is wiped down with either non-abrasive brushes or cloth strips.

-Sometimes a basic wash involves an "undercarriage wash" as well.
-This is a great idea because it will hopefully flush out the salt that has gotten into the undercarriage cracks and crevices over the long winter season.
+Sometimes a basic wash involves an undercarriage wash as well.
+This is a great idea because it will hopefully flush out the salt that has gotten into undercarriage cracks and crevices over a long winter season.
 Now, as far as I'm concerned, this is all I need at a car wash.
-When I am offered more than this, I decline for reasons that follow.
+When I am offered more than this, I decline for the following reasons:

-This kind of trouble and expense is usually reserved for luxury cars, and not Ford Focuses and Toyota Corollas.
+This kind of trouble and expense is usually reserved for luxury cars, and not a Ford Focus and Toyota Corolla.
 The other option for some added protection and cosmetic good looks is Armor All.
 But again, this has to be worked onto the tire by hand.

-In addition to wheel cleaning, consumers are also often offered "a clear coat protector."
-Clear coat protector products protect the clear & base color coat from the UV rays of the sun, moisture and oxidation; all elements that fade the paint.
+In addition to wheel cleaning, consumers are also often offered clearcoat protector.
+Clearcoat protection products protect the clear & base color coat from the UV rays of the sun, moisture and oxidation; these are all elements that fade the paint.
 A sealer applied by rubbing it on the vehicle's finish will always give you better protection than a product that's sprayed on at a car wash.

 Car wash waxes give a nice temporary shine, but don't provide much ongoing protection.
-How could they given the price point?
-A typical professional paint sealant application costs anywhere from $100 - $200 because it's labor intensive along with the cost of the actual product this versus $2 or $3 at the car wash.
-Call me a skeptic, but I'd rather save my money for a nice big Chunky chocolate bar .
+How could they, given their price point?
+A typical professional paint sealant application costs anywhere from $100 - $200 because it's labor-intensive application must be added to the cost of the actual product.
+Compare this with the $2 or $3 at the car wash.

-If you want this treatment, either pay the right price at a detailing shop or buy the product and apply some elbow grease yourself on a clear, bright Saturday morning; or, make it the afternoon, and put the ballgame on the radio.
-By the way, a glass of lemonade or beer afterward is an almost mandatory reward.
+If you want this treatment, either pay the price at a detailing shop or buy the product and apply some elbow grease yourself on a clear, bright Saturday morning; or, make it the afternoon, and put the ballgame on the radio.

-Rust protection is a touchy subject, because so many companies have fallen by the wayside from fraud over the years.
+Rust protection is controversial, because so many companies have fallen by the wayside from fraud over the years.
 Presently, I know of only two companies that offer genuine rust protection, and they do not offer their services through the car wash network of the US.

-The extra few dollars the car wash wants is for spraying a solution on the vehicle's exterior that washes off in short order after a rainstorm doesn't accomplish anything.
-I'd save my money for another Chunky! or a fancy cup of coffee.
+The extra few dollars the car wash wants is for spraying a solution on the vehicle's exterior that washes off in short order and, given its lack of durability, doesn't accomplish anything.
+I'd save my money for a fancy cup of coffee.

 Finally... car wash heaven?

-Finally, the ultimate in car wash menus--a 5-day guarantee!
+Finally, the ultimate in car wash menus: the 5-day guarantee!
 What?
-A Five-day guarantee?
+A 5-day guarantee?
 Guarantee of what?
 That you'll need all these services again in five days?
 That's usually what such a guarantee means.
 This alone is evidence that all you got was a $6 wash two times with a few extra chemicals thrown in to make you feel better.

-However, we don't all have that kind of time, or interest.
+However, we don't all have that amount of time, or interest.
 As for these extras offered by the neighborhood car wash?
 Skip them, and put the money in the piggy bank.
-Do, however, spend the appropriate amount of money to have a few of these things, like wheel cleaning and clear-coat protection, and rust-proofing (if you are inclined), done at a proper detailing or body shop using the proper products and application methods.
+Do, however, spend the appropriate amount of money to have a few of these things, like wheel cleaning, clearcoat protection and rust-proofing (if so inclined) done at a proper detailing or body shop using the proper products and application methods.